orlikoski/Skadi/README.md

   * Memory: 8GB+
   * Disk Size: 100GB+

-## NEW CCF-VM Curl-to-Bash Installation!
-## AKA Scripted installation that is fantastic for Cloud build scripts
+## OpenSSL signed scripted installation
 This type of installation is for users with some experience with linux administration.
 It is ideal for those that are required to build upon a baseline (gold disk) image.
 It also works very well for cloud based instances as a build script.
 It ensures that the most recent versions of the software are used and that it is configured the same way every time.
 Also note that all ciphers and keys are generated at run time and therefore are as unique as any script can make them.

 This is a script that installs and configures, including the creation of systemd services if not included otherwise, the following items onto a base image of Ubuntu/Debian (need apt to work).